jimdhughes/bugreporter-azfuncs/README.md

 - Synopsis
   - Admins can create a new application.
 They will receive a ApplicationID and ClientSecret which they will need to include in request bodies when creating the events or bug reports from their applications.
   - We strongly suggest abstracting away your implementations such that your server is responsible for communicating with the service to prevent proliferation of secrets
+2. Get App Registrations
+3. Get App Registration By ID
+4. Get Cache Stats
+5. Refresh App Client Secret

+### General Use
-2. Create Events
+1. Create Events
 - Function Name: CreateEvent
 - Support Methods: POST
 - Authentication: Anonymous
   - Caveat: you need to have a valid applicationid/secret combination
 - Synopsis:
   - TODO
-3. Create Bug Reports
+2. Create Bug Reports
 - Function Name: CreateBugReport
 - Support Methods: POST
 - Authentication: Anonymous
   - Caveat: you need to have a valid applicationid/secret combination
 - Synopsis:
   - TODO

+### Event Handlers
+1. On Bug Report
+2.

 ## Future development
 This repo may completely turn on it's head once I decide to make support projects (javascript librarie for client-side plugins, server-side libraries, etc).
 I haven't decided if I like the idea of a monorepo or not.